wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Broken Strings

-### Strings that cause the line to go over 80 characters should not be written across multiple lines using string concatenation.
+Strings that cause the line to go over 80 characters should not be written across multiple lines using string concatenation.

 > IMPORTANCE: Broken strings are painful to work with and make code less searchable.